youngcet/payfast/README.md

 > **Note:** You can also host the file on Github Pages

-Below are GitHub links that you can use if you prefer not to host the files yourself or need them for development purposes:
+Below are GitHub links that you can use if you prefer not to host the file yourself or need them for development purposes:

 - https://youngcet.github.io/sandbox_payfast_onsite_payments/ > use to point to the sandbox
 - https://youngcet.github.io/payfast_onsite_payments/ > use to point to the live server